uboslinux/ubos-website/content/docs/developers/reference-linux/complex-deployment-example.md

 ---
-title: A more complex deployment example
+title: A complex deployment example
 weight: 40
 ---

-In the real world, apps and sites tend to be more complex than the ones discussed in {{% pageref "toyapps/" %}}.
-Let's look at one such example, and dissect what happens in detail when such a more complex {{% gl Site %}} is deployed.
+In the real world, apps and sites tend to be more complex than the {{% pageref "/docs/developers/tutorials/toyapps/" "toy apps" %}}.
+Let's look at one such example, and dissect what happens in detail when such a more complex
+{{% gl Site %}} is deployed.

 In this example, we deploy a TLS-encrypted {{% gl Site %}} as it might be used by a small business: it runs a public website, using Wordpress, with an additional plugin.